-The use of the Call-Info header for transporting Rich Call Data ('rcd') is intended primarily for providing verified information at the termination of a call, where a verification service has a trusted UNI relationship with the user agent.
+The use of the Call-Info header for transporting RCD ('rcd') is intended primarily for providing verified information at the termination of a call, where a verification service has a trusted UNI relationship with the user agent.
 To ensure the integrity and authenticity of this data, the security framework established by STIR, including the use of the 'rcd'PASSporT as defined in [RFC9795], should be followed.
 This framework enables digital signatures to verify the issuer of assertions related to the calling party's identity, distinguishing persistent identity attributes from transient, per-call details.
 Implementers should also consider certificate-based constraints to ensure proper binding between caller identity assertions and call-specific metadata while maintaining the integrity of the information throughout transmission.
-Since Call-Info serves as a means to convey verified caller information to the end user, mechanisms should be in place to validate the authenticity of the assertion, enforce appropriate certificate associations, and preserve the trustworthiness of Rich Call Data from origination to termination.
+Since Call-Info serves as a means to convey verified caller information to the end user, mechanisms should be in place to validate the authenticity of the assertion, enforce appropriate certificate associations, and preserve the trustworthiness of RCD from origination to termination.

-The SIP framework, defined in [RFC3261] and the various extensions to SIP which includes STIR [RFC8224] and rich call data [RFC9795], since its existence has provided mechanisms to assert information about the person or entity behind the call.
+The SIP framework, defined in [RFC3261] and the various extensions to SIP which includes STIR [RFC8224] and RCD [RFC9795], has always provided mechanisms to assert information about the person or entity behind the call.
 This feature that can be a benefit to the SIP network that allows users to help identify the calling party behind an abstract telephone number.
 It can also enable the ability for actors to impersonate a calling party they are not authorized to represent.
 The core security consideration that has either explicitly or implicitly been acknowledged with any of the SIP and STIR specifications is that there be a management and policy layer that validates the participants in the ecosystem and their use of a SIP network with telephone number identifiers and identity-related information.
-The use of this specification should weigh this responsibility and make the appropriate considerations to validate the proper participation and use of these tools following these larger security, impersonation prevention, and privacy considerations.
+Users should assess this risk and make the appropriate adjustments to validate proper participation while following these tools following these larger security, impersonation prevention, and privacy considerations.

 The use of this specification with the insertion of metadata related to a caller or the purpose of the call should recognize the risk that this information can be viewed by those network elements and participants in the delivery of the SIP call.
 The insertion of media directly or via Base64 encoding or using a remote URI that query network resources should be considered as a potential threat vector to the user or user agent that could potentially allow the parsing of documents crafted to trigger a bug or install a virus.
 Remote access to URI content should additionally be considered as potentially exposing information about that user or user agent.
 Some sensitive users may desire the ability to control or disable these mechanisms entirely, and methods to restrict or disable the potential exposure should be considered to mitigate these concerns.
-Largely, any information that is included in rich call data should be considered public, and this specification does not define any mechanism to protect this information beyond the security and privacy associated with the SIP signalling itself.
+Largely, any information that is included in RCD should be considered public, and this specification does not define any mechanism to protect this information beyond the security and privacy associated with the SIP signaling itself.
 This is a property that is consistent with SIP more generally, and this specification follows a similar pattern for its use.